Whey protein

 Whey protein is a mixture of proteins isolated from whey, the liquid material created as a by-product of cheese production.
 The proteins consist of α-lactalbumin, β-lactoglobulin, serum albumin and immunoglobulins.
 Glycomacropeptide also makes up the third largest component but is not a protein.
-Whey protein is commonly marketed as a protein supplement, and various health claims have been attributed to it.
-A review published in 2010 in the European Food Safety Authority Journal concluded that the provided literature did not adequately support the proposed claims.
-For muscle growth, whey protein has been shown to be slightly better compared to other types of protein, such as casein or soy.
+Whey protein is commonly marketed as a protein supplement.

 Production of whey

-Whey is left over when milk is coagulated during the process of cheese production, and contains everything that is soluble from milk after the pH is dropped to 4.6 during the coagulation process.
-It is a 5% solution of lactose in water and contains the water soluble proteins of milk as well as some lipid content.
+Whey is left over when milk is coagulated during the process of cheese production.
+Coagulation can happen by adding acid or rennet.
+It is a 5% solution of lactose in water and contains the water-soluble proteins of milk as well as some lipid content.
 Processing can be done by simple drying, or the relative protein content can be increased by removing the lactose, lipids and other non-protein materials.
-For example, membrane filtration separates the proteins from lipids, lactose and minerals in whey, which is followed by spray drying.

-Whey can be denatured by heat.
-High heat (such as the sustained high temperatures above 72 °C associated with the pasteurization process) denatures whey proteins.
-While native whey protein does not aggregate upon renneting or acidification of milk, denaturing the whey protein triggers hydrophobic interactions with other proteins, and the formation of a protein gel.
+The main method to extract protein from whey is membrane filtration.
+A variety of membrane pore sizes can be used to selectively let different components of whey go through or be retained.
+Whey can be passed through "microfiltration" which blocks bacteria, casein micelles, and fat, then passed through "ultrafiltration" (UF) which blocks proteins.
+The part that does not go through UF is spray-dried into a concentrated whey protein.
+There are also other ways to concentrate protein using filtration membranes.

+Ion exchange chromatography is another major method for whey protein extraction.
+Methods in development include aqueous two-phase extraction and magnetic separation.

-Microbial Whey Protein Production
+Microbial production

 Microbes have been engineered to produce proteins similar or even "bioidentical" to whey.
-Companies innovating microbe produced whey and cheese include Perfect Day, California Performance, New Culture, and Motif Ingredients.
-None of these companies stipulate the protein composition of their products, but they do contain some of the genes needed to make whey proteins.
-These products are thought to be viewed as similar to current GMO derived food products.
+Various companies offer microbe-produced whey and cheese; however, none of these companies stipulate the protein composition of their products, but they do contain some of the genes needed to make whey proteins.

 Composition

 The protein in cow's milk is approximately 20% whey and 80% casein.
 The protein in human milk is approximately 60% whey and 40% casein.
 The protein fraction in whey constitutes approximately 10% of the total dry solids in whey.
 This protein is typically a mixture of beta-lactoglobulin (~65%), alpha-lactalbumin (~25%), bovine serum albumin (~8%) (see also serum albumin), and immunoglobulins.
 The third largest fragment of whey protein isolate derived from sweet whey is glycomacropeptide or GMP.
 However, GMP lacks the secondary structure necessary for it to be classified as a protein and is considered a long amino acid chain.
-These peptides are all soluble in water in their native forms, independent of pH.
+These peptides are all soluble in water in their native forms.

 Major forms and uses

-There a majorly four types of whey protein that are commercially produced:
+Four major types of whey protein are produced commercially: